Hamidhasan/ghc/type-app-docs/ResearchJournal.md

 #### Tuesday, June 4

 Today I spent most of the time trying to digest and understand how GHC handles Haskell's abstract syntax.
+I also read up on GHC coding conventions, style, and other "Before you begin" material.

 The most useful information relating specifically to abstract syntax is located here: http://hackage.haskell.org/trac/ghc/wiki/Commentary/Compiler/HsSynType

+I was able to add a small case to HsExpr, but I am not sure of its correctness yet.
+Furthermore, I may need to add other cases and will need to be able to pretty print it (but I need to know its syntax before I can pretty print).